az4mary/business_review/projects/zyne-homepage/patch/uniform-font-asset.md

 ```

-4. **Inspect Layout Engine Font Delivery:** Open the preview link in your browser, launch the Developer Tools Console (`F12`), and execute the following evaluation check:
+4. **Inspect Layout Engine Font Delivery:** Open the preview link in your in-app browser or launch and connect the edge browser with remote debugging enabled connection, launch the Developer Tools Console (`F12`), and execute the following evaluation check:
 ```javascript
 document.fonts.check("16px Inter") ?
 "PASS: Inter loaded" : "FAIL: Inter missing";